PPG Paints Arena: Transportation access

 PPG Paints Arena is served by exits at Mile 1 of Interstate 579 and exits 70A and 72B of Interstate 376; it is also within 1 mile of Interstate 279.
 Three blocks to the west of the center is the Steel Plaza transit station of the Pittsburgh subway system.

 Events

 The arena opened on August 18, 2010, with a performance by Paul McCartney.
 The demand for the first show was so great that tickets sold out within five minutes of going on sale.
 This prompted the addition of a second show, a day later on August 19.
-Originally, Pittsburgh's own Christina Aguilera was planning to open the arena on August 3, 2010.
+Originally, Pittsburgh-native Christina Aguilera was planning to open the arena on August 3, 2010.
 Due to conflicts with construction, Aguilera canceled her show.

-Other performers during the arena's first month included Lady Gaga, Roger Waters and Rush.
-George Strait, Reba McEntire, and Lee Ann Womack performed at the arena on October 14, 2010.

-Justin Bieber performed on both his My World Tour on December 13, 2010, and on his Believe Tour on November 20, 2012, both to sell-out crowds.

-Cher performed at the venue during her Dressed To Kill Tour on April 2, 2014.

-Katy Perry brought her The Prismatic World Tour to the arena on July 22, 2014.

-On February 17, 2016, Carrie Underwood brought her Storyteller Tour to a sold-out crowd with her critically acclaimed 360 degree stage stretching the whole arena floor.

-Coldplay performed at the arena on August 4, 2016 to a sold out crowd as part of their A Head Full of Dreams Tour.

-Céline Dion performed at the arena for the first time on September 24, 2021, as part of her Courage World Tour.

-Fictional portrayals
+In media

 Justified, an FX television drama that debuted in March 2010, used the center's final construction phase as a filming location to depict the "new Federal Courthouse" on the show.

 Grudge Match a 2013 film shot its climactic fight scene at the PPG Paints Arena.